saifulislam05/Aria-landing-page/README.md

 # Aria (Major project) ass CSS
+## Hosted Link
+You can view the project live at [View Live Project](https://aria-by-saiful-islam.netlify.app/)
 ## Table of Contents
 ###### Click 👆 any section to navigate between that section.
 - [Common styles](#common-styles)